tsnellgrove/dark_castle2/castle_to_do2.md

 	- DONE: Updte version number to 2.3.0
 	- DONE: Clean up redundant flask variable assignments
 	- DONE: Fully understand Flask code and comment all use cases
-	- DONE: Update pythonanywher code and test / troubleshoot
+	- DONE: Update pythonanywhere code and test / troubleshoot
 	- Address flow notes:
 		- DONE: Why not 'else' instead of 'if not start_of_game' ???
 		- DONE: flask_output is not a session variable... does it persist?
 Presumably not?
 So flask_output is undefined until interpreter_text assignment; Fixed this; flask_output, max_score, and version now all set to "" at start of code